 She began to link up with Eugene Debs, campaigned for his release from prison and organised a huge welcome for him when he was released.
-Later she worked with Julius Wayland, who founded the socialist and labour magazine Appeal to Reason, which first appeared on 31st August 1895 and in the coming years heavily influenced, not just Mary Jones’s thinking, but a whole generation of Labour leaders.
+Later she worked with Julius Wayland, who founded the socialist and labour magazine “Appeal to Reason“.
+This first appeared on 31st August 1895 and in the coming years, heavily influenced not just Mary Jones’s thinking, but helped to educate a whole generation of Labour leaders.
 Debs was a contributing editor.

-Writers such as Jack London, Helen Keller, and Joe Hill appeared on the pages of Appeal to Reason and it followed the activities of Mother Jones who also wrote for it.
-She sold the newspaper and collected subscription for it in many places and often argued and discussed the contents at meetings and in workplaces.
-It became a very popular socialist journal with a circulation in excess of half a million by 1912.
+Writers, such as Jack London, Helen Keller, and Joe Hill appeared on the pages of “Appeal to Reason” and it followed closely the activities of Mother Jones, who also wrote articles for it.
+She sold Appeal to Reason and collected subscriptions for it in many places and often argued and discussed the contents at meetings and in workplaces.
+Indeed she suggested in her autobiography (P28) that she along with Wayland and three others were involved in founding it.
+The paper became a very popular socialist journal and developed a circulation of in excess of half a million by 1912.

-Wayland, commissioned the writer Upton Sinclair to write The Jungle, an account of immigrants in the meat packing industry in Chicago, it was serialised in Appeal to Reason in 1905 and became a worldwide best seller.
-Wayland died by suicide in 1912, brought on by a smear campaign by his enemies.
+“Wayland”, commissioned the writer Upton Sinclair to write The Jungle, an account of immigrants in the meatpacking industry in Chicago, it was serialised in “Appeal to Reason in 1905 and became a worldwide bestseller.
+Wayland died by suicide on 10th November 1912, brought on by a smear campaign orchestrated by his enemies.

 4.3 “The Most Dangerous Woman in America”

-As she was engaging the judge in a disrespectful manner, a furious US District Attorney Reese Blizzard, worried that the judge might actually be listening to her, allegedly pointed to Mother Jones and called her “the most dangerous woman in America”….because on her word alone thousands of contented men laid down their tools.
+As she was engaging the judge in a disrespectful manner and probably aware of her provocative comments about the American judiciary on the previous evening, the furious US District Attorney acting in court, Reese Blizzard, worried that the judge might actually be listening to her, allegedly pointed directly at Mother Jones and reminded the judge that she was “the most dangerous woman in America”….because on her word alone thousands of contented men laid down their tools.